-- Around 30% of Pacific nations' exports go to Australia and New Zealand.
-Pacific seasonal workers in New Zealand remit up to NZS41 million in remittances a year. - New Zealand and Australia are the largest source of tourists for the Pacific. - New Zealand has also commited to invest at least 20% of it's total Official Development Assistance in 'Aid for Trade' in the Pacific region.
-The exact amount is yet to be determined but if the target where applied to New Zealand Aid Programme's current three year funding cycle (2015 2018) then it would amount to potential investments of over NZ\$340 million in economic infrastructure and capacity building. - This commitment will also be for a period of five years from when the Agreement enters into force.
+The initial twelve signatories from the Pacific make up about 28% of the total value of New Zealand's trade in goods with the wider Pacific region. - Pacific seasonal workers in New Zealand remit up to NZ\$41million in remittances a year. - New Zealand has also committed to invest at least 20% of its total Official Development Assistance in 'Aid for Trade' in the Pacific region.
+The exact amount is yet to be determined but if the target where applied to New Zealand Aid Programme's current three year funding cycle (2018-2021) then it would amount to potential investments of over

+NZ\$435 million in economic infrastructure and capacity building.

+This commitment will also be for a period of five years from when the Agreement enters into force.
 This regional investment target will be implemented differently in each country, according to the priorities agreed through our bilateral development talks.